Bockues History, Family Crest & Coats of Arms

 Some of the Bockues family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Bockues family to the New World and Oceana
+Migration of the Bockues family

 The fertile east coast of what would become US and Canada was soon dotted with the farms of Scottish settlers.
 Some of them remained faithful to the crown and called themselves United Empire Loyalists, while others had the chance to pay back their old oppressors in the American War of Independence.
 That brave spirit lives on today in the highland games that dot North America in the summer.
 Passenger and immigration lists indicate that members of the Bockues family came to North America quite early: Samuel Boag who settled in Savannah, Georgia, in 1820; Antony Boak arrived in Philadelphia in 1872; John Boag settled in Philadelphia in 1852; Anthony arrived in Philadelphia in 1872.